Our #1 Pick

 Buying Guide: What to Look For

-The Ultimate Collector Series (UCS) tier is LEGO's adult-targeted Star Wars line - 3,000+ pieces, $400+ MSRP, fixed display orientation.
-The Diorama Collection (like 75329) targets the same buyer with a smaller footprint.
-Standard Star Wars sets are kid-targeted; skip them if you're building for display.
+LEGO's Ultimate Collector Series page states the range is built specifically with adult collectors in mind - large, detailed, display-oriented, and priced accordingly.
+The Diorama Collection targets the same buyer at a much smaller footprint.
+Standard Star Wars sets are aimed at kids; skip them if you are building for display.

 Sources & Research

-- LEGO Group Ultimate Collector Series official page
+- LEGO - Ultimate Collector Series (official range positioning)

 - r/legoStarWars community